 - Skill matching and skill repositories

-There are a number of ways PM software can help you better allocate and manage resources at different points during the project lifecycle.
+There are several ways PM software can help you better allocate and manage resources at different points during the project lifecycle.
 Here are three:

 A project management system with resource management gives you complete, up-to-the-minute visibility into the division of your workforce on macro and micro levels.
-For example, visual resource planning shows where your team members are assigned and what tasks they’re working on.
-Most project management tools also give you the ability to drill down to the granular level, where you can assess individual skillsets and schedule availability.
-This helps you avoid overworking any one person or letting valuable talent fall through the cracks.
+For example, visual resource planning shows what your resources are working on and when.
+Most project management tools also give you the ability to drill down to the granular level, where you can assess schedule availability.
+This helps you avoid creating a bottleneck on one individual resource constraint which would inevitably delay the project delivery timeline.

 2. Intelligence-driven decisions

-Some of a project manager’s toughest decisions are about how to prioritize all of the moving pieces in a project or portfolio of projects.
+Some of a project manager’s most challenging decisions are about how to prioritize all the moving pieces in a project or portfolio of projects.
 Prioritization, of course, is directly tied to resource allocation.
 Allocation mistakes can be extremely costly to a company if they happen on a large scale.
-Project management software takes the guesswork out of resource allocation by helping you plan and prioritize based on data.
-Capacity and demand planning reconcile the volume of work that needs to be done with your team’s actual capacity (usually in hours).
-You can also test out “what-if” scenarios by plugging in variables and letting the system predict their impact (such as a material shortage, or illness).
-Once you’ve seen the data, you can decide how to best allocate resources to yield results instead of wasted money.
+The best project management software takes the guesswork out of resource allocation by helping you plan and prioritize based on data updated in real-time.
+Capacity and demand planning reconcile the volume of work that needs to be done with your resources actual capacity (usually in hours).
+You can also run tests or “what-if” scenarios by plugging in variables and letting the system predict their impact (such as a material shortage, or changing priorities).
+Once you’ve seen the data, you can decide how to best allocate resources to yield the optimal results.
+Check out how LiquidPlanner’s resource management software has helped Victualic create a competitive advantage.

 3. Real-time resource optimization

-Speaking of capacity and demand planning . . . almost as soon as you define your ideal levels, you can expect them to change.
-This means your distribution of materials, labor and equipment will also need to change—and making this kind of end-to-end adjustment manually would be painstaking, if not impossible.
-Good software, on the other hand, gives you quick flexibility.
-With many project management solutions, you can drag and drop resource assignments with a few clicks, and if you’re using a cloud-based solution like LiquidPlanner, all of the relevant stakeholders will have access to the updated conditions, so no one gets left behind.
+We all know that priorities and market pressures cause teams to change their project timelines constantly.
+Almost as soon as you define your resource allocation schedule, you can expect it to change.
+This means your distribution of materials and equipment will also need to change .
+Keeping up with today’s pace of change and making end-to-end adjustments manually is painstaking, if not impossible.
+Good software, on the other hand, automates this process for you, enabling capacity and flexibility to meet ever evolving project timelines.
+Some sophisticated project management solutions can drag and drop resource assignments with a few clicks.
+And if you’re using a cloud-based solution like LiquidPlanner, all relevant stakeholders will have access to the updated timeline immediately.
+This automated information flow is critical to effective collaboration and to ensure each member of the team knows what to work on and when.

-These are only a few of the ways project management software can improve your resource management strategy.
-You can also expect to see more accurate job costing, the ability to give your teams more autonomy, and a better understanding of the interdependencies between projects, resources, skills and positions.
+These are only a few ways project management software can improve your resource management strategy.
+You can also expect to see more accurate job costing, the ability to give your teams more autonomy, and a better understanding of the interdependencies between projects and resources.
+With today’s reality of hybrid work for many teams, software that delivers this is increasingly important.

-A well-balanced portfolio is only made possible by an optimized resource pool.
+A well-balanced resource planning portfolio is only made possible by an optimized resource schedule.
 Project management software happens to be the most useful tool in the industry for accomplishing this.

 Did this article inspire you to learn more about how to manage project resources like a pro?
-Download our eBook, “5 Best Practices to Manages Resources Effectively.”
+Share with us how project management software has helped your team plan and use resources more efficiently.